 IT provides network(wired,wireless) and telephone services for resident students.
 Every residence hall is equipped with the latest in telephone technology, providing local calling and enhanced 911 services which allow UofL's Department of Public Safety to pinpoint the exact location of a call in the event of an emergency.
 Students are provided with one telephone and one telephone outlet per room.
 Student telephone services do not include long distance, so please make arrangements via a calling card or other long distance service.
-In the summer of 2011, IT will install wireless in university residence halls.
+In the summer of 2011, IT installed wireless in university residence halls.

 No. Information Technology will not disclose student passwords to any third parties, including parents.